rufer7/aspnetcore-serilog-azureappservice/README.md

 ### Stream logs

 > [!IMPORTANT]
-> The Filesystem option is for temporary debugging purposes, and turns itself off in 12 hours!
+> Make sure you check the whole stream for your logs as they seem to not be ordered by date but by log file

 To stream the application logs in near-realtime, proceed as follows: